-SUV hits gas pump, causes fire
+UPDATE: Driver charged after striking gas pump, causing fire

 Davenport Fire Department tells TV6 police arrived on scene first and found a gas pump engulfed in flames.

-Fire crews were able to quickly knock the fire down, and say there were no occupants in the vehicle when they arrived.
+Fire crews were able to quickly knock the fire down.

 The fire department says they did not transport anyone to the hospital.

-Davenport Police tell us there is no further information to share at this time.
+A short while later, Davenport Police located the driver away from the scene.
+The driver has been charged.

-This is a developing story.
-Stay with TV6 as we receive more information.
+Davenport Police say there is no further information to release at this time.